 Some protein produced in the bone-marrow causes cancer cells to migrate to the actual bone where they can form fresh tumors.
 Martins-Green thinks the modified pomegranate juice components would inhibit the negative function of this protein and in doing so would have a real potential of preventing the metastasis of the cancer cells to the bone.

 The research continues at the University and they plan to investigate whether the same components can be modified further to reduce any problematic side-effects.
-It was presented at the 50th annual meeting of the American Society for Cell Biology taking place in Philadelphia last weekend.
+It was presented at the 50th annual meeting of the American Society for Cell Biology.

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.